 Dover is a medium-sized city located in the state of Delaware.
 With a population of 37,522 people and 14 constituent neighborhoods, Dover is the second largest community in Delaware.

-Unlike some cities, Dover isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dover are a mix of both white- and blue-collar jobs.
+Dover is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dover is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Dover who work in office and administrative support (12.79%), sales jobs (12.30%), and teaching (9.50%).

-In terms of college education, Dover is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.85% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Dover is somewhat higher than in the average US city of 21.84%: 28.85% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Dover in 2010 was $21,950, which is lower middle income relative to Delaware, and middle income relative to the rest of the US.
 This equates to an annual income of $87,800 for a family of four.
 However, Dover contains both very wealthy and poor people as well.